 For those seeking a relaxing day away, there is a diverse collection of shops and restaurants in Carlisle that have banded together to create a unique experience for visitors to browse and collect treasures from the Valley.
 Including funky gift shops and a range of antiques.

 The town of Carlisle is famously known for the Carlisle Events Auto Shows that take place every year at the fairgrounds.
-Thousands make the trip for the annual swap meets, auctions, industry celebrity guests, downtown parades, and specialty shows like Bike fest and Truck Nationals.
+Thousands make the trip for the annual swap meets, auctions, industry celebrity guests, downtown parades, and specialty shows like the Sports & Outdoors Show and Truck Nationals.

 The foodies will not be disappointed with this town's eclectic restaurant selections with tastes from all over the world.
 Find Spanish and Moroccan, English, Japanese, Italian and Belgian mixed in with authentic diners and cafes all within a few blocks.
 Get a taste of them all with the Dine Around the World trip idea.